husarnet/ros-docker/demo/zenoh/multicast-discovery/README.md

 ## Basic Setup

 Create a `.env` file based on the `.env.template` as a reference.
-There you can change the ROS distribution by setting `CHOOSEN_ROS=jazzy`.
+There you can change the ROS distribution by setting `CHOSEN_ROS=jazzy`.

 ### Creating a Network